Legends Cup (LFL)

 The Legends Cup, originally known as the Lingerie Bowl, was the championship game of the LFL—originally the Lingerie Football League and later the Legends Football League—which operated from 2009 to 2019.
 It was a game of full-contact American football with female athletes playing seven-on-seven tackle football.
 The players in the game wore helmets, shoulder pads, elbow pads, knee pads, bras and underwear.
-The LFL ceased operation following its 2019 season, then was restructured as the Extreme Football League (X League), which began play in 2022.
+The LFL ceased operation following its 2019 season, with its assets sold to Mike Ditka and used as the basis for his X League, which to date has played one season, in 2022, and has repeatedly postponed subsequent seasons.
 The X League's championship game is branded as the "X Cup".

 History

-Originally played as an annual Super Bowl halftime alternative shown on pay-per-view TV, Lingerie Bowl I aired during Super Bowl XXXVIII in 2004 with Team Euphoria losing to the Team Dream by a score of 6-0.
+Originally played as an annual Super Bowl halftime alternative shown on pay-per-view TV, Lingerie Bowl I aired during Super Bowl XXXVIII in 2004 with Team Euphoria losing to the Team Dream by a score of 6–0.
 Two more games were subsequently played (Lingerie Bowl II in 2005 and Lingerie Bowl III in 2006) however the next three (Lingerie Bowl IV (2007), Lingerie Bowl V (2008) and Lingerie Bowl VI (2009)) were for various reasons cancelled.
 In 2010 Producer Horizon Productions expanded the concept into a ten team league called the Lingerie Football League (LFL), playing its first season from September 2009 to January 2010 on Friday nights in major arenas and stadiums.
 Lingerie Bowl VII (2010) served as the championship match for the season.
 Since then the Lingerie Bowl has been contested between the Eastern and Western Conference champions of the LFL.
 For the 2012 Lingerie Bowl, the game was moved to kickoff before the Super Bowl, rather than be played as an alternative halftime entertainment option.
 In 2012, the LFL underwent a re-branding, changing its name to the Legends Football League and the championship game to the Legends Cup.

-For the first three games the halftime special included celebrities, national recording artists and former NFL players such as Jenny McCarthy, Dennis Rodman, Chingy, Eric Dickerson, Lawrence Taylor, Cindy Margolis, Traci Bingham, Michael Buffer and Jim McMahon.
+For the first three games the halftime special included celebrities such as Jenny McCarthy, Dennis Rodman, Chingy, Eric Dickerson, Lawrence Taylor, Cindy Margolis, Traci Bingham, Michael Buffer and Jim McMahon.
 Previous Lingerie Bowls have taken place at the Los Angeles Memorial Coliseum.

 Lingerie Bowls

 Lingerie Bowl (2004)

 The first Lingerie Bowl between two teams of models and actresses—Team Dream and Team Euphoria, captained by Nikki Ziering and Angie Everhart.
-Team Dream shut-out Euphoria with a single touchdown, winning the inaugural game 6-0.
+Team Dream shut-out Euphoria with a single touchdown, winning the inaugural game 6–0.